 The care of mistletoe is minimal, but you will want to give the host plant some extra TLC as the mistletoe saps some of its energy.
 Apply fertilizer in spring, watch the host for pest and disease problems and keep the host tree watered.

-Mistletoe will take off after the fourth year and is very hardy.
+Mistletoe will take off after the fourth year and is very hardy, even to the point of becoming a nuisance.
 It gets all its needs from the air and the host plant.
-In some areas like California, prevention and control are the issue with mistletoe, which spreads like wildfire.
+In some areas, like California, prevention and control are the issue with mistletoe, which spreads like wildfire.
 Ensure that you are not adding to the problem when you plant outside.
 If there is any concern, try growing a mistletoe plant indoors instead.